 - Don't sit around in a wet bathing suit.

-- Don't use another person's towel or clothes.
+- Don't use another person's towel or clothes, or share your own personal items.

 - After showering, put socks on first.
 If underpants are put on first, foot fungus can rub off into the underwear, and cause jock itch.

-- Use corn starch in areas more likely to become infected to keep them free of moisture.
+- Use nonmedicated powders in areas more likely to become infected to keep them free of moisture.

 - Take your pet to the vet if it has a rash or is missing patches of hair.
 This could be a possible sign of a tinea infection.